Learning Disability Today

 Supporting professionals working in learning disability and autism services

-The use of functioning labels to describe an autistic’s ability to function has been used for many years and are still used today.
-Functioning labels are predominantly used by non-autistic people to describe an autistic’s ability to function in society, typically labelling them as either “high-functioning” or “low-functioning”.
+Functioning labels have been used for many years and are still used today to describe an autistic’s ability to function in society.
+Non-autistic people predominantly use functioning labels to describe an autistic’s ability to function in society, typically labelling them as either “high-functioning” or “low-functioning.”

 “High-functioning” autistics still need support

 I used to think that both labels fell on either end of a line that represents the Autistic Spectrum.
 However, as I have grown my understanding of autism, I believe that this conception of it is too black and white.
-This reduction of autistics to one label or the other fails to take our differing abilities into consideration.
-It does not recognise that our state of being is subject to fluctuation; there will be days or week where we are on top of the world – other times, we hit rock bottom.
+This reduction of autism to one label or the other fails to take our differing abilities into consideration.
+It does not recognise that our state of being is subject to fluctuation; there will be days or weeks when we are on top of the world, and other times, we hit rock bottom.

-As a society we like to assign labels to people and things in order to help us process the world around us.
+As a society, we like to assign labels to people and things to help us process the world around us.
 But when it comes to autistics, I do not believe that these “high/low-functioning” labels are in any way helpful.

 An alternative to functioning labels